fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/v0.0.2/New-AzureRmServiceBusTopic.md

 ```

 ### -DuplicateDetectionHistoryTimeWindow
-Duplicate Detection History Time Window - TimeSpan, that defines the duration of the duplicate detection history.
+Specifies the TimeSpan structure that defines the duration of the duplicate detection history.
 The default value is 10 minutes.

 ```yaml
 Type: String